dual-lab/meta-commander/docs/meta-commander.commandmeta.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+Main commad decorator used on the class that rapresent the main program.

 <b>Signature:</b>